 - Applying for internships as a freshman is excellent practice, even if you don’t land anything.

-- Internships often hire on a rolling basis, so applying as soon as possible is more important than simply applying during the open period.
+- Companies often hire for internships on a rolling basis, so it’s important to apply as soon as possible rather than focus on the application closing date.

 Connections are everything in the banking industry.
 The saying “it’s who you know, not what you know” applies even to internships, so networking and connecting to people in the industry is vital to success.
-Some ways to build your connections include:
+Fortunately, you have several ways to build your connections.

 Even if an event isn’t specific to investment banking, building a network of finance professionals can be a great way to explore opportunities.
 It can also lead to more connections later on.

 LinkedIn is a great resource for networking and connecting with people you otherwise may not have access to.
-In addition to seeking out prominent bankers and recruiters at the banks you are applying to, you can also connect with alums from your college who work in finance, other students working towards investment banking internships, and leaders in peripheral companies, such as private equity and consulting firms.
+In addition to seeking out prominent bankers and recruiters at the banks you are applying to, you can connect with alums from your college who work in finance, other students working toward investment banking internships, and leaders in peripheral companies, such as private equity or consulting firms.

 “Attending events and connecting with people in the industry through LinkedIn groups can make a big difference,” says Tim Doman, investment analyst and CEO at Top Mobile Banks.